 My Vaccine Lawyer's founding partner Max Muller was interviewed by George Spencer of NBC10 Philadelphia Investigators.
 Max explains the frequency shoulder injuries from flu shots, what a SIRVA injury is, and various flu shot reactions including shoulder pain and other side effects.

 Flu vaccines work by causing antibodies to develop in the body about two weeks after vaccination which provide protection against infection.
-The Centers for Disease Control and Prevention (“CDC”) recommend that everyone over the ages of six (6) months should receive the seasonal influenza vaccine.
-According to the CDC, getting the flu vaccine is the best way to protect yourself against the flu and to help prevent its spread throughout the community.
+The CDC recommends that everyone over the age of six (6) months should receive the seasonal influenza vaccine.
+Receiving the flu vaccine is the best way to protect yourself against the flu and to help prevent its spread throughout the community.
 This season, the CDC outlines six (6) variations of flu shots: standard dose flu shots, shots made using a vaccine production technology, high-dose shots, shots made with adjuvant, shots made with virus grown in cell culture, and a live attenuated influenza vaccine.
 For a full breakdown of the CDC's Influenza Products, you can view that table here.

 The upcoming season’s trivalent influenza vaccine is recommended to contain several components which often vary from year to year.
 For the 2019-2020 seasonal strain, the flu shot will likely contain the following ingredients:

 For more information on this upcoming flu season, the Centers for Disease Control and Prevention offer an extensive report on everything you need to know.
 In addition, if you are interested in receiving the flu shot and are not sure where to go, the CDC provides an interactive search feature where you can input your zip code and it will provide nearby locations where you can receive the flu shot here.